What Does “뼈말라” Even Mean?

 A body standard becomes dangerous when people start believing they need to harm themselves to fit it.

-K-Style Should Not Mean One Body Type
+K-Style Should Not Come in Only One Body Size

 This is where the conversation needs to change.